 We have invested significant capital expenditures in developing and opening new Design Galleries, and these capital expenditures have increased in the past, and may continue to increase in future periods, as we open additional Design Galleries, which may require us to undertake upgrades to historical buildings or construction of new buildings.
 Our adjusted capital expenditures include capital expenditures from investing activities and cash outflows of capital related to construction activities to design and build landlord-owned leased assets, net of tenant allowances received during the construction period.
-During the six months ended August 3, 2024, adjusted capital expenditures were \$133 million in aggregate, net of cash received related to landlord tenant allowances of \$7.7 million.
-We anticipate our adjusted capital expenditures to be \$250 million to \$300 million in fiscal 2024, primarily related to our growth and expansion, including construction of new Design Galleries and infrastructure investments.
-Nevertheless, we may elect to pursue additional capital expenditures beyond those that are anticipated during any given fiscal period inasmuch as our strategy is to be opportunistic with respect to our investments and we may choose to pursue certain capital transactions based on the availability and timing of unique opportunities.
-There are a number of macroeconomic factors and uncertainties affecting the overall business climate as well as our business, including increased inflation and higher interest rates, and we may make adjustments to our allocation of capital in fiscal 2024 or beyond in response to these changing or other circumstances.
-We may also invest in other uses of our liquidity such as share repurchases, acquisitions and growth initiatives, including through joint ventures and real estate investments.
+During the nine months ended November 2, 2024, adjusted capital expenditures were \$213 million in aggregate, net of cash received related to landlord tenant allowances of \$13 million.
+We anticipate our adjusted capital expenditures to be approximately \$250 million to \$300 million in fiscal 2024, primarily related to our growth and expansion, including construction of new Design Galleries and infrastructure investments.
+Nevertheless, we may elect to pursue additional capital expenditures to our investments and we may choose to pursue certain capital transactions based on the availability and timing of unique opportunities.
+There are a number of macroeconomic factors and uncertainties affecting the overall business climate as well as our business, including increased inflation and higher interest rates, and we may also invest in other uses of our liquidity such as share repurchases, acquisitions and growth initiatives, including through joint ventures and real estate investments.